trinodb/trino/docs/src/main/sphinx/client/jdbc.md

   - Defaults to `true`.
 When set to `false`, prepared statements are executed calling a single `EXECUTE IMMEDIATE` query instead of the standard `PREPARE <statement>` followed by `EXECUTE <statement>`.
-This reduces network overhead and uses smaller HTTP headers but requires Trino 431 or greater.
+This reduces network overhead and uses smaller HTTP headers and requires Trino 431 or greater.